Gabesiegel/Gabesiegel/Output.md

 - **Aspirin:**
     - In patients where you have concern for ACS and no contraindication, administer a non-enteric-coated PO loading dose (162-325 mg). [ex2.135] [ex2.136]
     - Aspirin has a number needed to treat of 42 for mortality. [ex2.137] [ex2.138]

-## Non-Pharmacologic Management:
-- **Oxygen therapy:**
-    - Maintain oxygen saturation ≥ 90% with supplemental oxygen.
-- **Fluid restriction:**
-    - Limit fluid intake to minimize fluid overload. [ex1.21]
-- **Elevate the head of the bed:**
-    - This can improve lung expansion and reduce venous return, easing breathing difficulties.

 **EM:RAP Resources**
 - [Flash Pulmonary Edema](https://www.emrap.org/episode/c3chf/c3chfflash)
 - [New ACS Guidelines: 2015](https://www.emrap.org/episode/may2015/cardiology)